 Figure X.9-1: FL Authorization for selecting participant NWDAF instances

 Step 1a.
-The NWDAF containing MTLF acting as FL client registers to the NRF with its FL related information, including supported FL capability (FL client), Analytics ID(s) and Interoperability Indicator per Analytics ID as described in clause 5.2 of TS 23.288.
+The NWDAF containing MTLF acting as FL client registers to the NRF with its FL related information, including Vendor ID, supported FL capability (FL client), Analytics ID(s) and Interoperability Indicator per Analytics ID as described in clause 5.2 of TS 23.288.

 Step 1b.
-The NWDAF containing MTLF acting as FL server registers to the NRF with its FL capability (FL Server).
+The NWDAF containing MTLF acting as FL server registers to the NRF with its Vendor ID, FL capability (FL Server).

 Step 2.
 The NWDAF containing MTLF acting as FL server (NF Service Consumer) sends a discovery request to NRF and receives the available NWDAFs containing MTLF acting as FL client(s) (NF Service Producer) as a response, as specified in clause 6.2C.2.1 of TS 23.288 [105].